 Insomnia and Restlessness

-As we mentioned earlier on in this article, the caffeine that is found in coffee can be responsible for some of your sleepless nights if you experience difficulty drifting off at night.
+As I mentioned earlier on in this article, the caffeine that is found in coffee can be responsible for some of your sleepless nights if you experience difficulty drifting off at night.

 Remember that it only takes four cups of coffee for you to reach the 400 milligram recommendation, but if you are already sensitive to caffeine, you may find that even this is too much for you to handle.
 Limit your coffee (caffeine) intake during the day and have your last cup at least seven hours before bed to see if this helps you get a better night’s sleep.